 If a student is not able to submit his/her dissertation after enrolling in 18 credit points of dissertation units of study, he/she must re-enrol in a minimum of 9 credit points of dissertation units of study, with the concomitant financial liability, every semester until he/she submits.

-Dissertation guidelines & submission requirements
+Dissertation guidelines, registration & submission requirements

 The disseration guidelines, submission requirements and cover sheet are accessible below.
 Please note that all enquiries regarding the dissertation should be directed towards your supervisor in the first instance, or the Postgraduate Coursework Coordinator - Prof Pierre Chapuis.